Pilgrim Sailing

 Although I certainly wouldn't call myself an expert, I have made a lot of cheese platters over the past ten years, and have enjoyed refining it as I go along!
 So, how do I do it?

-Firstly, The Cheese:
+Firstly, The Cheese

-As a rule of thumb, you're looking for 25-30 g per cheese per person assuming you have three kinds of cheese on the platter for an entree or dessert.
+How much cheese per person?
+As a rule of thumb, you're looking for 25-30g of cheese per person, assuming you have three kinds of cheese on the platter for an entree or dessert.

 Side note: The importance of the Jatz cracker was confirmed by one of our regular guests onboard Pilgrim.
 Just before I brought out the cheese platter, he proudly announced that one of the favourite things about our sunset cruises was that we always served Jatz on the cheese platter.
 You can imagine how hard it was to tell him that due to an oversight on my part, we had run out on that day.
 Note, I have not run out again since!!!